Acton, Ontario: Leather industry

 Tanning has been an important industry in Acton since 1842, when the first tannery was established by Abraham Nelles, as the area was attractive to the leather industry because of the large numbers of hemlock and spruce trees.
 These provided the tannin required for a firm, high quality leather of a reddish colour.

 A number of subsequent owners operated the tannery business, before the Beardmore family purchased it in 1865, running it for over 50 years.
 At one time, it was the largest tanner in Canada.

 The Beardmores also opened tanneries in other parts of southern Ontario.
 From 1877 to 1922, they operated another large facility in Bracebridge, having been attracted by the area's large supply of hemlock.
 It closed due to the decline of American markets around 1920.

 By 1889, their main tanneries in Acton were very large, with a combined floor space of almost 1000000 sqft.
 They also built a large brick warehouse that year beside the railway tracks.
 Hides arrived by rail and were taken for processing by horse-drawn wagons and then shipped by rail to customers.

+The Beardmore tannery was successfully sued for wrongful death in 1899, after an employee died in 1897 from anthrax poisoning arising from the handling of infected hides.

 In 1944, the tannery was sold to Canada Packers who ran it until its closure in 1986.

 In March 1946, a breach in the tannery's filter dam lead to the release of 25000000 impgal of waste water and debris, which flooded the village water supply and caused extensive property damage downstream as far as Limehouse and Stewarttown.

 In 1980, three investors decided to transform the tannery's warehouse into the Old Hide House, a retail store with leather clothing, goods and furniture.
 From 1980 to 1993, the Old Hide House also housed a restaurant, Jack Tanner's Table.
-The business is famous for its commercial slogan that has been in use for decades, "It's worth the drive to Acton!"

-The business was closed at times because of bankruptcy and other reasons, but is currently in operation, although the identity of the owners during parts of its history, and even now, has not been publicized.
+It was famous for its commercial slogan, "It's worth the drive to Acton!"
+The business was interrupted at times because of bankruptcy and other reasons, and was finally closed in late 2024.

-Other speciality tanners and leather products manufacturers were also established in the town.
+Other specialty tanners and leather products manufacturers were also established in the town.
 These included Hewetson Shoe, Coronna Shoe, Superior Glove, Marzo Glove and Frank Heller and Co.
 In the early 20th century, Acton was the main urban community of Esquesing Township, much larger than nearby Georgetown, Ontario which now has four times the population.

-Because of the extensive tanning industry that was located in the area during the 19th Century and early 20th Century, the area has earned the nickname of Leathertown.
+Because of the extensive tanning industry that was located in the area during the 19th century and early 20th century, the area has earned the nickname of Leathertown.